RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 Mechanics is a huge branch of physics and can be divided into two main subtopics:
 <br/><br/>

-- Cinematica (kinematics), which deals with theh description of movements without taking into considerantion what is causing it.
+- Cinematica (kinematics), which deals with the description of movements without taking into consideration what is causing it.
 <br/><br/>

 The list of **subtopics** in the Brazilian education high school curriculum is the following: